-Does this financial product have a sustainable investment objective? □ Yes •0 No It will make a minimum of sustainable It promotes Environmental/Social investments with an environmental (E/S) characteristics and while it does not have as its objective a sustainable objective: % investment, it will have a minimum proportion of 20% of sustainable investments in economic activities that qualify as with an environmental objective in environmentally sustainable under economic activities that qualify as the EU Taxonomy environmentally sustainable under the EU Taxonomy in economic activities that do not with an environmental objective in qualify as environmentally economic activities that do not sustainable under the EU qualify as environmentally Taxonomy sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable It promotes E/S characteristics, but will investments with a social objective: not make any sustainable % investments
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies Does this financial product have a sustainable investment objective? •• Yes •0 $\checkmark$ No inve Il make a minimum of sustainable estments with an environmental ective:% 1 (E/S not inve prop romotes Environmental/Social 6) characteristics and while it does have as its objective a sustainable estment, it will have a minimum portion of 20% of sustainable estments follow good governance practices.
+The EU Taxonomy is a in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under classification system laid the EU Taxonomy down in Regulation (EU)2020/852, establishing alist of environmentallysustainable economicactivities.
+ThatRegulation does notinclude a list of sociallysustainable economicactivities.
+Sustainableinvestments with anenvironmental objectivemight be aligned with theTaxonomy or not. in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ✓ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy $\checkmark$ with a social objective inve II make a minimum of sustainable estments with a social objective: % not romotes E/S characteristics, but will make any sustainable estments